SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ### Roles and Scopes

-In the context of Cloud Foundry within the Cloud Platform a single authorization is called scope, for example, there could be a scope "Read" and a scope "Write", that allows a user to read or write a certain business object.
+In the context of Cloud Foundry within the Business Technology Platform a single authorization is called scope, for example, there could be a scope "Read" and a scope "Write", that allows a user to read or write a certain business object.
 Scopes cannot be assigned to users directly.
 They are packaged into roles.
 For example, the role "Editor" could consist of the "Read" and "Write" scopes, while the role "Viewer" consists only of the "Read" scope.

 However, CAP recommends to use roles only and do a one-to-one mapping.
 In [Exercise 1.6 - Roles and Authorization Checks In CAP](../ex1#exercise-16--roles-and-authorization-checks-in-cap) we defined two roles.